Be Mine (Ofenbach song)

 "Be Mine" is a song by French DJ duo Ofenbach.
-The song has peaked at number five on the French Singles Chart.
+The song has peaked at number five on the French Singles Chart and reached the top 10 in nine other countries.
 A remixes EP featuring remixes from Agrume, Antiyu and Stone Van Brooken was released.
 The song was certified diamond by SNEP.

 Music video

-The music video featured Ofenbach tied to a chair, tortured, abused and controlled by a 'visibly fierce' woman.
+The music video featured Ofenbach tied to a chair, tortured, abused and controlled by a 'visibly fierce' woman (Johanna Bros).
+Near the end, both members untie themselves and seducing the woman back, only for them to murder her and escape the place.